Distributed IO (TB20)

 TB20 ToolBox is a practical setup and servicing tool used to import configurations, display a system’s current status, and analyze parameter configuration and setup errors.
 An I/O map, the current parameter configuration, and diagnostic messages can all be displayed in real-time.
 In addition, the tool shows the electronic nameplate for each module, ensuring that every single module can be reliably identified and serviced.

 A firmware update function makes it possible to keep all devices up to date and add new functions to them.

-TB20 ToolBox uses the USB service port that is integrated into all couplers, or TCP/IP (still in development as of this writing), in order to communicate.
+TB20 ToolBox uses the USB service port that is integrated into all couplers, in order to communicate.

 • Importing/exporting symbols

 TB20 ToolBox can be used to define the following for each channel in the configuration: labeling of the strip label, a symbol description, and a PLC address.
 This information can be imported or exported in a variety of formats, making it possible to efficiently use TB20 ToolBox as a configuration tool together with electrical engineering software (e.g., EPLAN and WSCAD) on one hand and with PLC programming software on the other.

 The option of setting up TB20 I/O systems without a higher-level controller by directly reading and writing to inputs and outputs and configuring parameters for functionality testing purposes makes it easier to check the system’s wiring and entire design.

 This way, you can rest assured knowing that your TB20 I/O system is ideally configured and ready for use before your machine is delivered.